Shaydelity/obsidian-templates/README.md

 ## Structure

+> You may notice that I put a clear line before the metadata!
+This is **INTENTIONAL** because when you use the template the YAML frontmatter will be reformatted in a format that I *do not want* unless you make sure it is **not** recognized as frontmatter once the template's generation finished.
+That is what I have the clear line for, which I immediately remove after the file's generation.

 1. Excalidraw: Folder of Templates for [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) (I have not yet made any, dunno if that will change).
 2. Insertions: Folder of Templates meant to be inserted during the making of a document.
 Only has lists of contents for (german) analysis writing and similar from my school days currently.
 Will probably expanded soon-ish.
+3. Kanban: Meant for kanban notes.
+I recommend having a hotkey or quick access to the "switch to kanban view" command.
+Make sure that if you use a [linter](https://github.com/platers/obsidian-linter) or similar that it won't mess too much with the file/best disable it completely.
-3. The common templates: Each template is designed to be used within certain folders, after which they are also named.
+4. The common templates: Each template is designed to be used within certain folders, after which they are also named.
 They are not supposed to be manually invoked.
 I use the [Advanced New File](https://github.com/vanadium23/obsidian-advanced-new-file) plugin to always create files in the folders they are supposed to end up in, making all templating wholly automatic.
 They always start with a "T" for template which makes sure there won't occur any double file names within my vault.

 > The "T Note" template is the standard one used if none other is defined.
 The Anchor of Content template is not yet used and mostly a filler.